-Yes you can email your healthcare provider the Healthcare Professional Brochure a useful resource to aid in the diagnosis and management of Cholestasis of Pregnancy.
-And the ICP Infographic PDF file with the symptoms, diagnosis, treatment etc., and each section links to Medical studies & references.
+Yes, you can email your healthcare provider the Healthcare Professional Brochure.
+It’s a useful resource to aid in the diagnosis and management of Cholestasis of Pregnancy.
+Also available is the ICP Infographic PDF file with the symptoms, diagnosis, treatment etc., containing section links to medical studies & references.
 View all resources here.

 My bile acid tests are normal.
 Why am I still itchy?
 Should I have another blood test?

 Symptoms can occur weeks before bile acid levels are positive on a test.
 If you continue to have itching, you should be retested.